Bill Hartman, J.D. (Board Chair)

 Shadell Quinones, L.S.W., M.S.S.

-Adoption Supervisor, Chester County Department of Children, Youth and Families
+Adoption Manager, Chester County Department of Children, Youth and Families

 Shadell is the Adoption Supervisor for the Department of Children, Youth and Families in the County of Chester (PA).
+Her dedication and passion to the work in Child Welfare comes from her personal experience of being a foster child.
 Shadell is a licensed social worker who lives in Chester County and is the mother of a young adult daughter.
-She has a master’s degree in Social Work from Bryn Mawr College and is hoping to begin law school soon.
+She has a master’s degree in Social Work and Law and Social Policy from Bryn Mawr Graduate School of Social Work and Social Research.
 Shadell attends Praise Fellowship Church.
 In her spare time, she enjoys cooking, exercising, writing, spending quiet time alone and praise dancing.
 Her passion for Bridge of Hope’s work comes out of her own experiences as an alumnus of Bridge of Hope Lancaster & Chester Counties (PA) and a desire to give back to the ministry of Bridge of Hope and to touch the lives of women and children who are challenged by some of the same circumstances she once faced.

 Craig Schloneger, M.Div.